 Is there no travelling collection in your neighbourhood?
 Visit an ecocentre to drop off your HHW.

-Other drop-off points managed by partner organizations
+Other drop-off points

 Would you like to get rid of items you no longer need?
 You can see lists of different drop-off points offered by partner organizations.